swift-nav/piksi_firmware_deployment/README.md

 there is exactly one `.hex` file present (to which `index.json` will be pointed).

-The file `VERSION` in the `artifacts/` directory will be moved to the root and will not be uploaded.
+The file `VERSION` or `HDL_VERSION` in the `artifacts/` directory will be moved to the root and will not be uploaded.